-With the expensive holiday shopping season fast approaching and credit card debt again reaching historical levels, financing offers figure to be especially tempting in the weeks to come.
-And that makes “deferred interest,” a feature commonly found in the fine print of retailer payment plans, particularly dangerous.
+Financing offers tend to be especially tempting during the expensive holiday shopping season, and that makes “deferred interest,” a feature commonly found in the fine print of retailer payment plans, particularly dangerous.
 Deferred-interest financing is like a wolf in a sheep’s clothing, pairing an enticing offer – something like “no interest if paid in full” or “special financing” – with a clause that allows the deal to turn ugly if you make the slightest mistake.

-Retailers typically don’t list the regular APRs of deferred interest plans in large enough font or in a prominent location.
+Retailers often don’t list the regular APRs of deferred interest plans in large enough font or in a prominent location.

 Transparency Scoring for Retailers with Deferred Interest Plans